pyrogram/pyrogram/docs/source/index.rst

 -----------

 -   📦 **Easy to use**: You can easily install Pyrogram using pip and start building your app right away.
--   🚀 **High-level**: All the low-level details of communication with Telegram servers are automatically handled.
+-   🚀 **High-level**: The low-level details of MTProto are automatically handled by the library.
--   ⚡️ **Fast**: Critical parts are boosted up by TgCrypto_, a high-performance Crypto Library written in pure C.
+-   ⚡️ **Fast**: Crypto parts are boosted up by TgCrypto_, a high-performance library written in pure C.
 -   🔄 **Updated** to the latest Telegram MTProto API version, currently Layer 76.
--   📖 **Documented**: Pyrogram public API methods are documented and resemble the Telegram Bot API.
+-   📖 **Documented**: Pyrogram API methods are documented and resemble the Telegram Bot API.
 -   🔋 **Full API**, allows to execute any advanced action an official client is able to do, and more.

 To get started, press the Next button.